Surrounded by mysteries and conspiracies, the Vatican Museums are one of the main attractions of Vatican City, Rome.

-Clearly influenced by Dante’s Divine Comedy, the artwork counts with over 300 figures painted in the scene, which is definitely an impressive number, and each one of them is depicted in different poses.
+Clearly influenced by Dante’s Divine Comedy, the artwork counts over 300 figures painted in the scene, which is definitely an impressive number, and each one of them is depicted in different poses.
 One of these figures is Michelangelo himself!

-The piece was criticized by many and considered a scandal due to the fact that all figures depicted were firstly painted nude by Michelangelo.
+The piece was criticized by many and considered a scandal due to the fact that all figures depicted were first painted nude by Michelangelo.
 The clothes were only added years after the death of Michelangelo by an artist called Daniele da Volterra.

 Today the Sistine Chapel is the site of the Papal Conclave, meaning it is here that the selection of a new pope takes place.